19,99 €

 One more thing.
 Throughout this book you’ll see sidebars — text that sits in a separate box with grey shading.
 Think of sidebars as the nut topping on your ice-cream: Nice to have, but not essential.
 Feel free to skip these bits.

 When writing this book, I make no assumptions about your prior experience.
 Maybe you’ve been in business all your life or maybe you’ve never been in business before.
 It could be that you’re a tech geek or it’s possible that you hate computers.
-Maybe you love numbers or — much more likely — you may have a somewhat queasy feeling when it comes to maths.
+Maybe you love numbers or — much more likely — you may have a somewhat queasy feeling when it comes to math.

-I also make no assumptions about the age of your business, and realise that for many people reading this book, your business is still a seedling waiting to be watered.
+I also make no assumptions about the age of your business, and realize that for many people reading this book, your business is still a seedling waiting to be watered.
 (For this reason, I include practical advice such as how to budget for personal expenses while you’re building your business, and why things such as your relationships and family situation are all part of the picture.)

 Last, I don’t try to guess where you live in the world.
 After all, the principles of business planning are universal, whether you’re in the snowdrifts of Alaska, the stone country of Australia or the kilt-swaying highlands of Scotland.

-Tie a knot in that elephant’s trunk, pin an eggtimer to your shirt but, whatever you do, don’t forget the pointers next to this icon.
+Tie a knot in that elephant’s trunk, pin an egg timer to your shirt but, whatever you do, don’t forget the pointers next to this icon.

 This icon points to ways to give your business plan that extra spark.